 Okay, people.
 Did you make the Cranberry Liqueur that I told you about?
 If you didn’t, stop reading right now.
 Go to the store (or your freezer if, like me, you have your own private stash of them) and get some cranberries.
 Get it all set up steeping and then come right back here to see what is in store for you.

-Preheat the oven to 400°F. Grease a standard 12-compartment muffin tin.
+- Preheat oven to 400.
+Grease a standard 12 cup muffin tin or use liners.

 - Mix dry ingredients together in a bowl.

 - Beat together egg, milk, butter or oil.

 - Make a well in the center of the dry ingredients and pour the wet ingredients into it.
 Using a spatula or large spoon, combine the ingredients swiftly.
 Stirring and folding rather than beating.
 Fold in the cranberries.
 Stop stirring as soon as the dry ingredients are moistened.

 - The batter should be lumpy and thick, not smooth.

 - Spoon the batter into the muffin tins filling them about two-thirds full.